[email protected]Click here for a list of useful faculty advisor resources.

 NOTE: Some major departments do not place a hold on their majors.
 Only the department who placed the hold should remove the hold.
 Students should check their Student Center to see whether they have an advising hold or a hold from another University office.
 Those who have an advising hold must see their advisor.

-Students are initially permitted to enroll in 15 credits; on November 11 the maximum will be raised to 17 credits.
-Students who wish to take 18 or more credits need the permission of their Association Dean and should file the Credit Hour Overload Request Form which is available in 101 Monroe Hall.
+Students are initially permitted to enroll in 15 credits; the maximum will be raised to 17 credits in August (date TBD); no exceptions.
+Students who wish to take 18 or more credits need the permission of their Association Dean and should file the Credit Hour Overload Request Form through DocuSign.
+This form opens two weeks before the start of the term.

 Detailed instructions on course enrollment, fee payment and account deactivation are available on the UREG homepage.
-The Schedule of Classes (the SOC) will be available by mid-March.
+The Schedule of Classes (the SOC) will be available on March 15.

-Direct questions about the selection of fall courses as follows:
+Direct questions about the selection of courses as follows:

 Faculty members control the number of students in their courses by setting the authorized enrollment and by determining class section restrictions.
 Briefly, the differences between the wait list and the permission list are as follows and there are three options: